These Lemon Bar Cookie Cups are easy to make, and easier to serve than lemon bars. If you’re a lemon bar lover, you’ll

 - In a large bowl, cream butter and sugars until light and fluffy.
 Beat in the oil, egg and extracts.
 Add flour mixture to creamed mixture and stir until combined.

-- Drop one tablespoon dough (I used a #50 scoop) into each cup of a greased mini muffin tin.
+- Drop one tablespoon dough (I used a #50 scoop) into each cup of a greased mini muffin tin or lined with mini cupcake liners.
 Bake for 8 minutes.

 - Remove from oven and using the end of a wooden spoon handle, make an indentation in the center of each cookie.
 Fill with a teaspoon of lemon curd.
 Return to the oven and bake for an additional 4 minutes, or until cookies are firm and lightly browned on the sides.
 Remove to wire racks to cool.

 - Sprinkle the edges of the cookies with powdered sugar.